 What is APRS?

 Aston Postgraduate Research Society (or APRS) was founded in 2010 with the aim of encouraging collaboration between Schools and - more importantly - to improve the social and academic experiences of research students across the University.
 APRS is funded through the University Graduate School and is affiliated with the Students' Union.
-The society itself is run by a committee of research students who represent the society for their respective School: Aston Business School (ABS); Engineering & Applied Science (EAS); Languages & Social Sciences (LSS); Life & Health Sciences (LHS) and Aston Medical School (AMS).
+The society itself is run by a committee of research students who represent the society for their respective College: Business and Social Sciences (BSS); Engineering & Physical Sciences (EPS); and Health & Life Sciences (HLS).

 How do I become a member?